 Unless you opt for lingual braces, traditional bracket and wire braces are always going to be visible.
 Even with clear braces, others will still be able to see them.
 This is usually one of the biggest drawbacks people find with braces.

 Because you will have brackets bonded to your teeth and wires attached to the brackets, you’ll need to be careful about what you eat.
-You’ll need to avoid anything too sticky, chewy, crunchy or hard during the course of your treatment.
-Brushing and flossing also takes a bit more dedication as you work around the brackets and under the wires.
+You’ll need to avoid anything too sticky, chewy, crunchy, or hard during the course of your treatment.
+Brushing and flossing also take a bit more dedication as you work around the brackets and under the wires.

 Braces also require more frequent visits to the orthodontist to monitor progress and adjust your braces.

 Benefits of Invisalign